A Wheel Bands Kit can be used on wheel sizes from 13" to 22".

 If you are unsure of the coating on your wheels, clean the surface with soap and water and then do a final wipe with IPA/rubbing alcohol and a clean paper towel.
 You can order a small sample of Wheel Bands to test with, or cut a few inches of sample off from the kit you've ordered.
 Remove the liner backing of the double stick tape and press the test piece of Wheel Bands mounting track onto the wheel.
 If you try to slide the test piece off the wheel by pushing with your thumb or forefinger you should be able to stretch and break the foam tape before the adhesive layer releases from the wheel surface.
 If the test piece slides off the wheel without damaging the foam tape, the surface is either not properly cleaned or it has a non-stick coating that first must be buffed off.
 This quick video shows how well Wheel Bands should stick if you're working with a good surface to bond to.

 Wheel Bands can be removed after installation by prying up at the joint ends of the mounting tracks.
-Take care to slowly pull the mounting track on a slight sideways angle from the rim surface.
-(Don't pull quickly straight up off the wheel.)
-When done with patience, much of the adhesive tape often remains attached to the mounting track so that the amount of adhesive tape residue remaining on the rim will be limited.
+Take care to slowly pull the mounting track straight up off the wheel.
+When done with patience on all OEM clear coat and painted wheel surfaces, most of all of the adhesive tape will remains attached to the mounting track so that the amount of adhesive tape residue remaining on the rim will be limited.
+Any tape left on the wheel can be rubbed off gentle by hand or with a clean cloth.
+In the case of installations on chrome wheels there can be a large amount of tape left on the wheel surface.
+Because chrome can't be scratched by a razor blade or cutting knife, either of these tools can be used to skim off the residual tape.

 For best results, we recommend shops that handle window tint and custom graphics.
 These are other stick-on products that require proper surface prep and attention to detail for best results.
 Tint World Styling Centers is one of the larger networks of shops installing Wheel Bands.
 Custom wheel and tire shops also can follow the installation instructions in the Wheel Bands Kit.

 The best tool is a sharp pair of anvil style pruning shears.
+Bypass pruning shears also work well.
 Most other sharp cutting tools also can be used.
 Scoring the track and insert with a pocket knife also works well.
 When bent away from the score mark the plastic will snap-off with a clean square edge.

 The plastic coils in Wheel Bands kits have at least 6 to 8 inches of extra length even when installing on a set of four 22" wheel sizes.
 Before installation, we recommend making a few sample cuts to practice your cutting technique and to make sure you are starting with a clean edge of plastic and adhesive tape.